pomerium/documentation/content/docs/internals/glossary.md

 ## Identity and Access Management (IAM)

-A framework for verifying a user’s identity (AuthN) and managing permissions (AuthZ).
+A framework for verifying a user's identity (AuthN) and managing permissions (AuthZ).
 Pomerium implements IAM by delegating authentication to IdPs and using policy-based rules for authorization.

 ## Identity Provider (IdP)